Transmission line loudspeaker: Purpose and design overview

 Cutaway drawing of a commercial 4-way transmission line loudspeaker system, the IMF Reference Standard Professional Monitor Mk VII (circa 1982).
 The enclosure is 104 cm high (116 cm on its stand), 43 cm deep and 50 cm wide, with a gross enclosure volume of about 218 liters.
 The efficiency using pink noise at 1 meter is 80–82 dB at 1 watt, depending upon the filter/equalisation settings.
 Frequency response was quoted to be 17 Hz to 40 kHz, with crossover frequencies of 350 Hz, 3 kHz and 13 kHz.
 The drive units consisted of a 30 by 21 cm styrene/fibreglass woofer, 13 cm engineered polymer midrange, 4.5 cm ferro-fluid damped tweeter, and 2 cm ferro-fluid damped chemical-dome high-frequency tweeter.

 Essentially, the goal of the transmission line is to minimize acoustical or mechanical impedance at frequencies corresponding to the fundamental free-air resonance of the bass driver.
 This simultaneously reduces stored energy in the driver's motion, reduces distortion, and critically damps the driver by maximizing acoustic output (maximal acoustical loading or coupling) at the terminus.
 This also minimizes the negative effects of acoustic energy that would otherwise (as with a sealed enclosure) be reflected back to the driver in a sealed cavity.

 Transmission line loudspeakers employ this tube-like resonant cavity, with the length set between 1/6 and 1/2 the wavelength of the fundamental resonant frequency of the loudspeaker driver being used.
 The cross-sectional area of the tube is typically comparable to the cross-sectional area of the driver's radiating surface area.
 This cross section is typically tapered down to approximately 1/4 of the starting area at the terminus or open end of the line.
 While not all lines use a taper, the standard classical transmission line employs a taper from 1/3 to 1/4 area (ratio of terminus area to starting area directly behind driver).
-This taper serves to dampen the buildup of standing waves within the line, which can create sharp nulls in response at the terminus output at even multiples of the driver's Fs.
+This taper serves to dampen the buildup of standing waves within the line, which can create sharp nulls in response at the terminus output at even multiples of the driver's resonance frequency Fs.

 In a transmission line speaker, the transmission line itself can be open ("vented") or closed at the far end.
 Closed designs typically have negligible acoustic output from the enclosure except from the driver, while open ended designs exploit the low-pass filter effect of the line, and the resultant low bass energy emerges to reinforce the output from the driver at low frequencies.
-Well designed transmission line enclosures have smooth impedance curves, possibly from a lack of frequency-specific resonances, but can also have low efficiency if poorly designed.
+Transmission line enclosures may have smoother impedance curves than other loudspeakers, possibly from a lack of frequency-specific resonances, but can also have relatively low efficiency.